gtalarico/pipenv-pipes/docs/usage.rst

 List Environments
 -----------------

-Use Pipes to see all ther detected Pipenv Environments.
+Use Pipes to see all detected Pipenv Environments.

 .. code:: console